opengauss-mirror/docs/content/en/docs/DatabaseReference/memory.md

 If  **enable\_global\_syscache**  and  **enable\_thread\_pool**  are enabled, this parameter indicates the total cache size of the current thread and sessions bound to the current thread.

 **Value range**: an integer ranging from 1 x 1024 to 512 x 1024.
-The unit is KB.
+The unit is kB.

 **Default value**: **256MB**